microsoft/msdevindia/README.md

 Learn how to build solutions and use Microsoft products from the experts that built them!
 [Learn TV](https://docs.microsoft.com/learn/tv/?WT.mc_id=-github-arsaha) is the place to find the latest digital content so you can always keep updated on the latest announcements, features, and products from Microsoft.

+# Know the Microsoft Developer Communities

+## Microsoft MVP
+Microsoft Most Valuable Professionals, or MVPs, are technology experts who passionately share their knowledge with the community.
+They are always on the "bleeding edge" and have an unstoppable urge to get their hands on new, exciting technologies.
+They have very deep knowledge of Microsoft products and services, while also being able to bring together diverse platforms, products and solutions, to solve real world problems.
+MVPs make up a global community of over 4,000 technical experts and community leaders across 90 countries/regions and are driven by their passion, community spirit, and quest for knowledge.
+Above all and in addition to their amazing technical abilities, MVPs are always willing to help others - that's what sets them apart.
+Know more about the [Microsoft MVP Program](https://mvp.microsoft.com/en-us/).

+## Microsoft Regional Director
+The Regional Director Program provides Microsoft leaders with the customer insights and real-world voices it needs to continue empowering developers and IT professionals with the world's most innovative and impactful tools, services, and solutions.
+Know more about the [Microsoft RD Program](https://rd.microsoft.com/en-us/)

+## Microsoft Learn Student Ambassador
+Learn Student Ambassadors are a global group of campus leaders who are eager to help fellow students, create robust tech communities, and develop technical and career skills for the future.
+You might find yourself organizing a virtual hackathon to solve the world’s toughest problems or helping fellow students build their coding skills with Microsoft Learn—it’s all up to you.
+Know more about the [Microsoft Learn Student Ambassador Program](https://studentambassadors.microsoft.com/en-us)

 # Microsoft.Source Newsletter

 Sign up for the [Microsoft.
 Source Newsletter](https://azure.microsoft.com/en-in/resources/join-the-azure-developer-community/?wt.mc_id=AID3018158_QSG_EML_NLTR_445400&ocid=AID3018158_QSG_EML_NLTR_445400) to receive a regular digest of relevant technical content, events, training, sample code, and workshops.